As governments limit non-essential travel, what becomes essential?

 What is a lockdown?

 Some countries and regions are taking even more stringent measures, sometimes called "lockdowns" or "shelter-in-place."
-The order, which is in place through April 7, says residents may leave their homes to get food, care for friends and relatives, seek necessary health care and travel to essential jobs.
+The order, which is in place through April 7, says residents may leave their homes to get food, care for friends and relatives, exercise, seek necessary health care and travel to essential jobs.
 Nearly 7 million residents are affected by the new rule, and government officials have announced that failure to comply with it is a misdemeanor offense.
 But there is currently no requirement of proof that you're allowed to be outside.

 It's the United States' first taste of the sweeping lockdowns that have been put in place in Italy, France and Spain.